uclahs-cds/package-moPepGen/docs/vignette.md

 moPepGen requires a set of reference files, including the reference genome, its annotation and the translated protein sequences.
 We currently support reference files downloaded from two sources, ENSEMBL and GENCODE.
 See [here](quick-start/#downloading-reference-files) for more details.

 A simulated reference set is provided for demonstration.
 The demo reference set only contains 5 transcripts and is only about 40 KB in size so should run very easily on any computer.
-The demo reference set can be downloaded with the commands blew.
+The demo reference set can be downloaded with the commands below.

 ```shell
 cd ~